Robust EMRAN-aided Coupled Controller for Autonomous Vehicles: Inverse Dynamics Learning EMRAN Controller

 where $\kappa $ determines the overlap of the responses of the hidden neurons in the input space.
-When the criteria are not satisfied, an Extended Kalman Filter (EKF) updates the network parameters, namely the connection weights, biases, centers, and widths of the network based on the values from the previous time step.
-To achieve faster learning for online applications, only the parameters of the winner neuron are updated as follows:
+When the above criteria are not satisfied, an Extended Kalman Filter (EKF) updates the parameters of the neuron whose center is nearest to the network input data $\textbf{v}$.
+This neuron is referred to as the ``winner neuron'', whose parameters at the $\tau$th instant are updated as:

-where $\textbf{K}^w[\tau]$ is the Kalman gain matrix given by:
+where $\textbf{K}^{w}[\tau] $ is the Kalman gain matrix given by:

 where $\mathbf{B}^{w}[\tau] = \nabla_{\mathbf{w}} \mathbf{u}_{\text{ad}} $ is the gradient matrix of $\mathbf{u}_{\text{ad}} $ with respect to the parameter vector $\textbf{w}[\tau] $ evaluated at $\mathbf{w}[\tau - 1] $. $\textbf{R}[\tau] $ is the variance of the measurement noise and $\mathbf{P}^{w}[\tau] $ is the error of the covariance matrix, which is updated by: